 A: What is the coolest piece of tech. you’ve come across recently?

 I think in terms of concept, the The Copenhagen Wheel project is really interesting.
-In this initiative, city bikes he energy generated from cbecome platforms for generating air quality data.
-Pedaling the bike provides enough power to enable air quality to be monitoring through a sensor and communication pack integrated into the wheel.
-The data is time/date and location stamped and shared on a publicly accessible website
+In this initiative, city bikes use energy generated from riding them to for produce air quality data.
+Pedalling the bike provides enough power to enable air quality to be monitoring through a sensor and communication pack integrated into the wheel.
+The data is time/date and location stamped and shared on a publicly accessible website.

 While the quality of these sensors and the data might not be as good as that generated from conventional instrumentation, the concept that citizens carry on with their normal activities and at the same time generate and share data with other citizens it is very exciting.
 And the quality of the sensors will improve, and costs decrease so this concept can be extended to other ‘vehicles of opportunity’.
 That brings to the role of the regulatory framework.
 Should implementation of these creative innovations be driven by regulation, or will society do the right thing of its own volition…?